 The Farmer diagrams, even though simple in use, also have an unfortunate property when applied for the validation of the risk acceptance for a specific activity.
 Their unfortunate property is that they are not consistent in regard to the total risk.
-To illustrate this, three step-curves have been plotted in Figure 13.1 representing the so-called risk profiles for three specific activities, e.g. engineering projects.
+To illustrate this, three stepcurves have been plotted in Figure 13.1 representing the so-called risk profiles for three specific activities, e.g. engineering projects.
 It is seen that two of the step-curves are lying below the acceptance line and thus are both immediately acceptable.
 The third step-curve, however, is in principle not immediately acceptable as it crosses out into the grey zone.
-When the total risk associated with each of the three activities is evaluated it is seen that the total risk associated with the immediately acceptable activities is lower than the risk associated with the activity which cannot immediately be accepted.
+When the total risk associated with each of the three activities is lower than the risk associated with the immediately acceptable activities is lower than the risk associated with the activity which cannot immediately be accepted.
 For this reason it is thus questionable whether Farmer diagrams are applied appropriately in praxis.